 International concern for Saviano's safety grew every time a new assassination plot was reported.
 In late 2008, six international Nobel Prize winners (including Mikhail Gorbachev, Günter Grass and Bishop Desmond Tutu) petitioned the Italian government to provide the journalist with better protection and (perhaps optimistically) defeat the Camorra once and for all; the Italian daily, La Repubblica, posted their petition online, allowing members of the public to add their names to it (which more than 150,000 did).
 Various Italian cities showed their support for Saviano by offering him honorary citizenship.
 None of this, however, made his life any easier or secure.

-Roberto Saviano has received numerous prizes for his work, including, in 2011, the PEN/Pinter Prize and the Olof Palme Prize.
+Roberto Saviano has received numerous prizes for his work, including, in 2011, the PEN/Pinter Prize and the Olof Palme Prize and, in 2019, the Oxfam Novib/PEN International Award for Freedom of Expression.
 He continues to work out of hotel rooms and secure locations, maintaining his journalistic focus on organised crime.
 In 2013, he published Zero Zero Zero, a book about the illegal drugs trade; since October 2017, he has presented the Kings of Crime on TV, where he interviews major Italian gangsters.